Commuting by bike can become a bit mundane, especially in a big city, but here are some ways you can make your journey more like the Tour de France

 4. Ask a guy in a car to rub cream on your road rash

 Even professionals suffer from crash wounds.
 Those hardy fellows manage to continue the Tour de France with half their skin hanging off, so why can’t you?

 If you’ve suffered a bit of a tumble, simply take a pot of Sudocrem with you the next day and ask a friendly car driver to apply it while you hang on to his wing mirror.

 5. Wait for the guy you beat off the line

 If someone beats you to the traffic lights, the natural thing to do is try to beat them when the lights turn green.

-By all means be a little bit chuffed when you power away, but in the Tour de France it’s common courtesy to wait for the race leader when they suffer a mechanical.
+By all means be a little bit chuffed when you power away, but, as we saw on stage nine to Chambéry, in the Tour de France it’s common courtesy to wait for the race leader when they suffer a mechanical.

 And, of course, the person you beat will always blame a slipped chain or misfiring gear change for their poor acceleration.

 6. Make your own time trials between traffic lights

 While much of a commute can be about beating other cyclists, the Tour de France also has stages where you’re on your own – the time trials.